joshghent/blog/content/blog/onebag/index.md

   - Plaster
   - Paracetamol

-- <mark>**<u>Sharpie or pen.</u>**</mark> The pen is mighter than the sword as they say!
+- <mark>**<u>Sharpie or pen.</u>**</mark> The pen is mightier than the sword as they say!
 You never know you need this, until you need it.
 And when you need it, it seems impossible to find a pen unless you have one yourself.
 For the microscopic weight that a pen has, it's worth packing even if I don't use it _all_ the time.
 - <mark>**<u>Sunglasses.</u>**</mark> I always break/lose sunglasses so I just got the cheapest UV400 pair I could find.
 UV400 means way more light is filtered and protects your eyes.
 If you're squinting on a beach whilst wearing sunglasses then you probably don't have UV400.

 ### Hiking